ConduitNetwork/docs/integration_guides/Clouds/kvm/vlans.rst

 Defining a LibVirt Network
 '''''''''''''''''''''''''''

-Now that the bridge interface is defined properly for OVS, it must be defined in LibVirt so that Morpheus will detect the network and KVM can use it properly.
-By convention, these resource configurations are stored in ``/var/morpheus/kvm/config``.
+Now that the bridge interface is defined properly for OVS, it must be defined in LibVirt so that Conduit will detect the network and KVM can use it properly.
+By convention, these resource configurations are stored in ``/var/conduit/kvm/config``.

 An XML definition must be created to properly define the network.
 In this case the network is named ``public 185.3.48.0.xml``: